Machete (2010 film): Development

-According to Rodriguez, the origins of the film go back to Desperado.
-He says, "When I met Danny, I said, 'This guy should be like the Mexican Jean-Claude Van Damme or Charles Bronson, putting out a movie every year and his name should be Machete'.
+According to Robert Rodriguez, the origins of the film go back to Desperado (1995).
+He says, "When I met Danny, I said, 'This guy should be like the Mexican Jean-Claude Van Damme or Charles Bronson, putting out a movie every year and his name should be Machete.'
 So I decided to do that way back when, never got around to it until finally now.
-So now, of course, I want to keep going and do a feature".
+So now, of course, I want to keep going and do a feature."
 Rodriguez stated, "There weren't any action movies that with a Latin flavor that could play to a broad audience.
 When I watched [director] John Woo's movies, they made me want to be Asian.
-Woo and [actor] Chow Yun-Fat's Hard Boiled and The Killer really inspired me to make films that would create that feeling in the Latin arena".
+Woo and [actor] Chow Yun-Fat's Hard Boiled and The Killer really inspired me to make films that would create that feeling in the Latin arena."

-In an interview with Rolling Stone magazine, Rodriguez said that he wrote the screenplay back in 1993 when he cast Trejo in Desperado.
+In an interview with Rolling Stone magazine, Rodriguez said that he wrote the screenplay in 1993 when he cast Trejo in Desperado.
 "So I wrote him this idea of a federale from Mexico who gets hired to do hatchet jobs in the U.S. I had heard sometimes FBI or DEA have a really tough job that they don't want to get their own agents killed on, they'll hire an agent from Mexico to come do the job for $25,000.
 I thought, 'That's Machete.
 He would come and do a really dangerous job for a lot of money to him but for everyone else over here it's peanuts'.
 But I never got around to making it."

-Instead, during the filming of Rodriguez and Quentin Tarantino's Grindhouse, Rodriguez shot lobby cards and sequences from parts of the original script in 2006 for a fake trailer featuring Danny Trejo, Cheech Marin, and Jeff Fahey.
+Instead, during the filming of Rodriguez and Quentin Tarantino's Grindhouse (2007), Rodriguez shot lobby cards and sequences from parts of the original script in 2006 for a fake trailer featuring Trejo, Cheech Marin and Jeff Fahey.
 At South by Southwest in March 2007, Rodriguez announced that he would be expanding his trailer for Machete into a feature-length film.
-He announced that it would be a bonus feature on the Planet Terror DVD, but the film ended up being produced as a theatrical release.
+He announced that it would be a bonus feature on the Planet Terror DVD, but the film became a theatrical release.

-During Comic-Con International 2008, he took the time to speak about Machete, including such topics as the film's status, possible sequels, and production priorities.
-It was also revealed that he has regularly pulled sequences from it for his other productions including Once Upon a Time in Mexico.
+During the 2008 San Diego Comic-Con, he took the time to speak about Machete, including such topics as the film's status, possible sequels, and production priorities.
+It was also revealed that he has regularly pulled sequences from it for his other productions including Once Upon a Time in Mexico (2003).